Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

 ![](figs/00_config_demo_nf_v3.png)

-!!! example "Download the example workflow"
+!!! warning "Ensure you have a copy of the example workflow"

+    You should already have a copy of the `config-demo-nf` directory in your working directory, as it was copied there as part of the [setup process](./01_0_intro.md#102-setup-the-workspace).

-    Use git to clone the workflow code base to your working directory:
+    **If it is missing**, use the following `git` command to clone the workflow code base to your working directory now:

     ```bash
     git clone https://github.com/Sydney-Informatics-Hub/config-demo-nf.git